AlgoMaster Logo

 RemoveAll(predicate) removes every element for which the predicate returns true, and returns how many were removed.
 It runs in a single pass, scanning the list once and compacting the survivors.
 It's far more efficient than calling Remove in a loop, which would be O(n^2) because each call walks the list.

 Clear() empties the list, setting Count to 0 and zeroing out the backing array's slots so the garbage collector can reclaim any held references.
-Notice that Capacity stays at 8 after the clear: the backing array isn't freed, only its contents.
-If you want to shrink the backing array too, call TrimExcess afterward.
+Capacity stays at 8 after the clear: the backing array isn't freed, only its contents.
+To shrink the backing array too, call TrimExcess afterward.

-The shifting behavior of RemoveAt(0) mirrors the shifting from Insert(0, x) we saw earlier.
+The shifting behavior of RemoveAt(0) mirrors the shifting from Insert(0, x) shown earlier.
 Both ends behave very differently: insert and remove at the end are cheap, while insert and remove at the front are expensive in proportion to list size.

 Contains returns a bool and walks the list comparing each element to the target with EqualityComparer<T>.Default.
 For reference types, the default comparer calls Equals on the elements; for value types it calls the type's Equals override or, failing that, performs a field-by-field comparison.